JujuAdams/Scribble/9.0/reading-these-docs.md

 _element.draw(x, y);
 ```

 By executing this function, the maximum width of the text element is set.
+Any text that exceeds this width will be put ("wrapped") on a new line.
 This maximum width only applies to this specific text element.

 &nbsp;